PGY 2 Year

 Psychiatric Ethics – Drs.
 Ryan Lawrence and David Lowenthal (4 sessions) – The first in a series about psychiatric ethics, this course will discuss privacy and confidentiality, professional boundaries, research ethics, the impaired colleague, and ethical challenges in clinical practice.

 Psychopathology and Treatment (P&T) – Drs.
-Evelyn Attia, Jeffrey Miller, Franklin Schneier, Yuval Neria, M. Katherine Shear, and Thomas Smith (38 sessions) – One of the cornerstones of the PGY2 curriculum, this course will cover epidemiology, theories of etiology, seminal treatment studies, and current treatment strategies (pharmacologic and psychosocial) of affective disorders, anxiety disorders, eating disorders, trauma, and psychotic disorders.
+Evelyn Attia, Jeffrey Miller, Franklin Schneier, Yuval Neria, Jon Levenson, Gerald Hurowitz, and Thomas Smith (35 sessions) – A cornerstones of the PGY2 curriculum, this course covers epidemiology, theories of etiology, seminal treatment studies, and current treatment strategies (pharmacologic and psychosocial) of affective disorders, anxiety disorders, eating disorders, neuropsychiatry, trauma, and psychotic disorders.

 Teaching Medical Students – Dr. Janis Cutler (1 session) – Provides residents with an overview to teaching medical students psychiatry while rotating through the inpatient units.

-Wellness – Dr. Renu Culas (10 sessions)– this experiential course, which all PGY1-4 residents will take together monthly, focuses on ways to maintain wellness as a resident, physician, and human being.
+Wellness – Dr. Renu Culas – this experiential course, in which all PGY1-4 residents participate several times per year, focuses on ways to maintain wellness as a resident, physician, and human being.